Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 This is one aspect of a website design workflow that is highly dependent on the client’s review — if content pieces are not reviewed and approved in a timely manner, the site launch could be delayed.

-Set Up Content redirects
+Set up content redirects

 Based on the results of the content audit — and a human review of underperforming pages — a team may recommend that some URLs be redirected to new URLs on the new site.
 That means that if a website user were to type the old URL into their browser, they would instead be taken to a new page, rather than see a “404 - page not found” error.